hovancik/stretchly/README.md

 You can copy debug information to the clipboard.

 ## Known issues
-- users who upgraded to Windows 10 from previous versions might be in "Do not disturb mode" all the time so they need to go to the 3rd settings page and uncheck "monitor Do Not Disturb mode"
+- users who upgraded to Windows 10 from previous Windows versions might be in "Do Not Disturb mode" all the time so they need to check "Show breaks even in Do Not Disturb mode"
-- tray tooltip does not work correctly on macOS ([electron/electron#9447](https://github.com/electron/electron/issues/9447)) and Linux ([lectron/electron#15161](https://github.com/electron/electron/issues/15161))
+- tray tooltip does not work correctly on macOS ([electron/electron#9447](https://github.com/electron/electron/issues/9447))
-- fullscreen does not work on Linux ([electron/electron#11632](https://github.com/electron/electron/issues/11632))
+- tray tooltip does not work correctly on Linux ([electron/electron#15161](https://github.com/electron/electron/issues/15161))
 - fullscreen is not shown on all displays on Windows ([electron/electron#16907](https://github.com/electron/electron/issues/16907))
 - power monitoring not working properly ([electron/electron#8560](https://github.com/electron/electron/issues/8560))
-- tray icon is not rendered correctly on Linux ([electron/electron#12791](https://github.com/electron/electron/issues/12791))
+- tray icon is not always rendered correctly on Linux ([electron/electron#12791](https://github.com/electron/electron/issues/12791))

 ## Contributors